 Monday July 16, 2018 | Phoenix, AZ

-The Solar Energy Industries Association (SEIA) and 8minutenergy is convening a panel discussion the morning of Monday, July 16, 2018.
+The Solar Energy Industries Association (SEIA) and 8minutenergy are convening a panel discussion the morning of Monday, July 16, 2018.
 The breakfast event will be held on-site in the Arabian Room at the Fairmont Scottsdale Princess Hotel.

-Innovative new designs and technologies have made storage - especially when paired with solar photovoltaics (PV) - fully dispatchable and cheaper than building a new natural gas-fired peaker plant.
+Current designs and technologies have made storage - especially when paired with solar photovoltaics (PV) - fully dispatchable and cheaper than building a new natural gas-fired peaker plant.
 This dynamic has driven groundbreaking utility-scale solar and storage contracts, like the NextEra project for Tucson Electric Power, the First Solar plant to deliver evening power to Arizona Public Service, and Nevada Energy's recent request, as part of its integrated resource plan, to build more than 1,000 megawatts of new solar energy and 100 megawatts of battery energy capacity in Nevada, the state's first major battery energy storage capacity.

 In the coming years, will utilities across the country be adding larger and larger solar and storage projects at lower and lower costs?